Sai-Manish/Online-Banking-system---OS-Mini-Project/README.md

 	* Password Change
 	* View details
 	* Exit
-* If you login as a joint account holder, proper file locking should be implemented.
-If you want to view the account details then read lock is to be set else if you want to withdraw or deposit then write lock should be used to protect the critical data section.
+* If you login as a joint account holder, proper file locking is implemented.
+If you want to view the account details then read lock is set else if you want to withdraw or deposit then write lock is used to protect the critical data section.
-* Use socket programming – Server maintains the data base and service multiple clients concurrently.
-Client program can connect to the server and access their specific account details.
+* Socket programming is used – Server maintains the data base and service multiple clients concurrently.
+Client program connects to the server and access their specific account details.
-* Use system calls instead of Library functions wherever it is possible in the project:
-Process Management, File Management, File Locking, Multithreading and Inter Process Communication Mechanisms.

 ___
 ## How to run the system

 1. Firstly run the Create_accounts.c and fill in the sign up details
 ```
 $ gcc Create_accounts.c -o Create_accounts
 $ ./Create_accounts